Here’s what we know

 - Testing is available at 17 CVS stores (two in Baltimore City) and two Rite Aid stores (one in Baltimore County); appointment-free testing is available at some state-operated drive-thru sites (including the Maryland State Fairgrounds in Timonium).
 See testing locations here.

-- Marylanders must wear face coverings in retail stores as well as on any form of public transportation
+- Marylanders must wear face coverings in retail stores, on public transportation and anywhere that you cannot safely social distance

 What we're doing to protect clients and staff

 - We're here for clients.
 We have always helped people in crisis with nowhere else to go, and that work is more important than ever.
 Find more COVID resources and information for clients here.

 - We're OPEN at 421 Fallsway.
 People without homes can continue to get care in-person Monday through Friday at our downtown clinic—our largest site and headquarters.
 The clinic opens to clients at 7:30 a.m..

 - Coronavirus screening, testing and social distancing is underway, including: